AlbinNils98/restaurant-booking-demo/README.md

 #### Server Environment Variables

 The server requires the following environment variables.
-You should create a `.env` file in the `server/` folder based on the examples below.
+You need to create a `.env` file in the `server/` folder based on the examples below.

 ##### Development (`.env.dev`)
 ```